A Ridge-Regularised Jackknifed Anderson-Rubin Test: Simulations

 \subsection{Power}

-Figures \ref{Power-30-Sparse}--\ref{Power-190-Dense} show the power of the tests when the number of IVs and the sparsity pattern of the first stage is varied.
+Figures \ref{Figure-Power-30-Homo}--\ref{Figure-Power-190-Homo} show the power of the tests when the number of IVs and the sparsity pattern of the first stage is varied.
 It is still the case that $H_0:\beta_0 = 1$.

-For the case of 30 IVs (Figure \ref{Power-30-Sparse} and Figure \ref{Power-30-Dense}), the AR test of CMS has similar power to the RJAR test, while MS is slightly more powerful than the RJAR test.
+For the case of 30 IVs (Figure \ref{Figure-Power-30-Homo}), the AR tests of CT and CMS have similar power to the RJAR test, while MS is slightly more powerful than the RJAR test.
 The BCCH Sup Score test is less powerful than all other tests.

-For the case of 90 sparse IVs (Figure \ref{Power-90-Sparse}), the RJAR test is slightly more powerful than the BCCH Sup Score test.
-The AR test of MS fails to control the size, while the AR test of CMS exhibits power properties substantially worse than those of the BCCH Sup Score test and the RJAR test.
-For the case of 90 dense IVs (Figure \ref{Power-90-Dense}), the AR tests of CMS and MS exhibit the same lower power and failure to control the test size as in the case of 90 sparse IVs.
-In this dense setting, the RJAR test is substantially more powerful than the BCCH Sup Score test.
-For the case of 190 sparse and dense IVs (Figure \ref{Power-190-Sparse} and Figure \ref{Power-190-Dense}), the RJAR test is more powerful than the BCCH Sup Score test.
+For the case of 90 sparse IVs (Figure \ref{Figure-Power-90-Homo}), the RJAR test is slightly more powerful than the BCCH Sup Score test.
+The AR test of MS fails to control the size, while the AR tests of CT and CMS exhibit power properties substantially worse than those of the BCCH Sup Score test and the RJAR test.
+For the case of 90 dense IVs (Figure \ref{Figure-Power-90-Homo}), the RJAR test is substantially more powerful than all other alternatives.
+For the case of 190 sparse and dense IVs (Figure \ref{Figure-Power-190-Homo}), the RJAR test is more powerful than the BCCH Sup Score test.\footnote{The poor power of the BCCH Sup Score is likely a consequence of the Union Bound underlying their Lemma 5.
+We note that the poor power properties of the BCCH Sup Score are acknowledged in BCCH, and are what leads them to recommend using their main estimator (Post-LASSO two-stage least squares) whenever weak identification is not a concern, and the first stage is sufficiently sparse.} The RJAR test is also more powerful than the AR test of CT.
 Thus, for all the DGPs that are considered here, the RJAR test is as powerful as existing methods whenever these are applicable, and sometimes much more powerful.